-Spinal muscles, tendons and ligaments work together to keep the spine stable both at rest and during activity.
+• Spinal muscles, tendons and ligaments work together to keep the spine stable both at rest and during activity.

-Disorders of the cervical spine
+Disorders of the thoracic/lumbar spine

 - Herniated disk: A disk can weaken and push outward (herniate).
 A bulging or herniated disk can sometimes get too close to a spinal nerve.
 This may cause pain and affect how the nerve works. - Degenerative disk disease: With age, disks may wear out and flatten, which can cause them to lose flexibility, elasticity and their shock-absorbing ability.
-This flattening of the disk can irritate and pinch nearby nerves, sometimes causing pain, weakness or numbness.
+This flattening of the disk can irritate and pinch nearby nerves, sometimes causing pain, weakness or numbness. - Stenosis: Stenosis is narrowing of the spinal canal that can sometimes be caused by an overgrowth of bone or tissue.
+This narrowing can sometimes cause pain, numbness or weakness due to compression on the nerves. - Spondylolisthesis (instability of the spine): A spinal condition in which one vertebrae slips forward over the vertebrae below.
+This can cause irritation to the nerves and joints and can also worsen stenosis of the spinal canal.

-Types of cervical spine surgery
+Types of thoracic/lumbar spine surgery

-- Diskectomy: This procedure removes the herniated portion of the disk.
+- Laminectomy: A laminectomy removes the entire lamina.
+This helps to relieve pressure on compressed nerves. - Diskectomy: This procedure removes the herniated portion of the disk.
 Enough disk is left in place to continue to cushion the vertebrae. - Disk replacement (lumbar): This procedure removes the problem disk, and a replacement disk is inserted.
 This new disk is anchored into the bone and, over time, bone will grow into and around the new disk to hold it firmly in place. - Fusion: This procedure removes the disk that is located between the vertebrae and inserts a spacer bone graft to fill the open disk space.
 This graft serves as a bridge between the two vertebrae to create a spinal fusion, helping to restore height and eliminate motion between the vertebrae.